 What can a career in sheet metal lead to?

 Sheet metal workers can choose to work in general construction, become certified in a specialty area, work for a company or general contractor, or start their own business.
 In addition, sheet metal workers can hold union office, work for their trade association, teach classes, or write the standards and manuals that guide this industry.
 Opportunities in this field for personal growth and achievement truly are limitless.

 Can I visit the training center in my area?

 Certainly.
-A site visit is a good way for you to see, first-hand, the state-of-the-art facilities.
+A site visit is a good way for you to experience a training facility first-hand.
 Contact your local training center to arrange a visit.